English

 1. Cancel the contract: The Consumer Protection Act gives you the right to cancel your contract within one year of signing it, and to receive back any money you paid.
 Initially, you may try speaking with your salesperson and cancelling the contract verbally.
 If this doesn’t work, it is best to write a letter confirming that you have cancelled the contract.
 State the reasons why you cancelled it and give the company a date by which you expect to receive payment.
 It is advisable to keep a copy of the letter in case the business does not refund your money and you need to take further action.

-2. If you do not get a satisfactory response to your letter, or no response at all, you can then file a complaint against the business with the Ministry of Government and Consumer Services.
+2. If you do not get a satisfactory response to your letter, or no response at all, you can then file a complaint against the business with the Ministry of Public and Business Service Delivery and Procurement.
 You cannot make a formal complaint by phone or e-mail, you must complete a Ministry complaint form available online at ontario.ca.
 The Ministry will help you try and get your money back.

 4. You can also make a complaint with the Better Business Bureau (BBB) by completing their form online at bbb.org.
 The BBB does not get involved with: